 Generally, participants will travel to away contests via school supplied transportation.
 If the school is unable to provide transportation, it will be the responsibility of the parent to transport their child to and from the contest.
-If the participant is a licensed driver, the Student Athlete Driver's form (see appendix) may be completed jointly by the student and his/her parent and submitted to the Activities Office.
+If the participant is a licensed driver, the Lutheran High School of St. Charles County Student Participation Permission and Release Form (see appendix) must be completed jointly by the student and his/her parent and submitted to the Activities Office.
 This completed form provides the student the ability to drive his/her vehicle and releases the school of liability of any claims related to events involving the student driver and siblings (if applicable) that may occur during travel to and from the event.